 |October 28 – Almira

 |October 29 – Twisp

-Your role as an elected official is critical.
-Clearly understanding the separation of power between the mayor and council is key in the efficient operation of your city.
+Your role as an elected official is important.
+The separation of power between the mayor and council needs to be clearly understood to allow for efficient operation of your city.

 - Basic powers of government

 - Statutory duties of the mayor and council

 - Separation of powers doctrine

 - An overview of different kinds of meetings, Open Public Meetings Act, executive sessions, and hearings

 - Practical advice for being an effective elected official and habits of highly successful leaders